fieryorc/BedrockServerManager/README.md

 This program is released under MIT licence.

 ## Features
+ * Interactive command line interface
- * Start/Stop bedrock server
+ * Timestamped bedrock server logs
- * Manage the world backups using GIT
+ * Manage the world backups using GIT.
+So backups are incremental and take less space.
- * Interactive command line
- * Manual backup/restore
+ * Manual live backup
+ * Backup restore (requires server to be stopped)
- * Automatic periodic backups
+ * Automatic periodic live backups

+## Why?
+I run a small Bedrock server for myself and few friends.
+I run it on windows.
+I was looking for a server manager for windows where it will take periodic live backups.
+Most server managers copy files through zip which is a hassle to manage.
+I wanted something that will use git.
+So I decided to write one on my own.

+So here we are.

 ## Setting up
 ### Step 1: Install git
-Download and install git from [git site](https://git-scm.com/download/win)
+Download and install git from [git site](https://git-scm.com/download/win).

 #### Set up PATH variables
 If you set up git with default settings, git should be in your `PATH`.
 You can verify this by